The Bylaws of the Association of Louisiana Bail Underwriters is as follows:

 Secretary: The Secretary shall give notice of all meetings of the shareholders, and record all votes and the minutes of all proceedings in a book to be kept for that purpose; and shall perform like duties for the standing committees when required.
 He shall keep in safe custody the seal of the Corporation and, when authorized by the Board of Directors, affix the same to any instrument requiring it, and when so affixed it shall be attested by his signature.
 He shall perform such other duties as may be prescribed by the Board of Directors under whose supervision he shall be.
 He shall be sworn to the faithful discharge of his duties.

 Treasurer: The Treasurer shall have charge of all funds of the corporation and of their disbursement under the direction of the Board of Directors.
-He shall keep a record of all monies received and paid out and make a report of the same to the Board of Directors at each regular monthly meeting thereof or whenever requested to do so.
-He or the President shall sign all checks, drafts and notes on behalf of the corporation.
+The Treasurer shall keep a record of all monies received and paid out and make a report of the same to the Board of Directors at each regular meeting thereof or whenever requested to do so.
+The Treasurer, the President, or their Designee shall sign all checks, drafts and notes on behalf of the corporation.

 Section 2.
 The compensation of all officers shall be fixed by the Board of Directors.

 Section 3.
-The Board may appoint such other officers and agents as it shall deem necessary, who shall hold their offices for such terms and shall exercise such powers and perform such duties as shall be determined from time to time by the Board.
+The Board may appoint such other officers, members, and agents as it shall deem necessary, who shall hold their offices for such terms and shall exercise such powers and perform such duties as shall be determined from time to time by the Board.

 Section 4.
-The Board shall schedule an annual election of officers, the results of which is to be announced at the annual membership meeting.
+The Board shall schedule a bi-annual election of officers, the results of which is to be announced at the annual membership meeting.
 A simple majority of a quorum present for a meeting of the Board of Directors, with proper notice, shall be sufficient to elect or remove officers.
 Provided, however, that no change of the time or place for election of directors shall be made within thirty (30) days preceding the day on which such election is to be held.
 In case of any change of such time or place, written notice thereof shall be given to each director by letter or electronic means, at least twenty (20) days before the election is held.

 Section 5.
 The officers of the corporation shall hold office until their successors are chosen and qualify in their stead.
 Any officer elected or appointed by the Board of Directors may be removed at any time by the affirmative vote of a majority of the whole Board of Directors.
 If the office of any officer or officers become vacant for any reason, the vacancy shall be filled by the affirmative vote of a majority of the Board of Directors.